Pekosz-Lab/nextstrain/README.md

 1. Download and assign updated Clades with Nextclade

-   > Automatically download updated nextclade dataset thus keeping all clade and subclade delineations up-to-date with each build execution.
-This is a not the way the nextstrain teams assigns clades and is (in my opinion) the most controversial step in this pipeline. [`augur clades'](https://docs.nextstrain.org/projects/augur/en/stable/usage/cli/clades.html).
-My reasoning is: nextclade can immediately provide an appendable table containing several [qc metrics](https://docs.nextstrain.org/projects/nextclade/en/stable/user/algorithm/06-quality-control.html) including missing data, sites, private mutations, clusters, frameshipts, stop codons etc, which we can later filter by [`augur filter`](https://docs.nextstrain.org/projects/augur/en/stable/usage/cli/filter.html) if needed.
-Furthermore, functions for glycosylation site prediction is included.
+   - Automatically download updated nextclade dataset thus keeping all clade and subclade delineations up-to-date with each build execution.
+This is a not the way the nextstrain teams assigns clades and is (in my opinion) the most controversial step in this pipeline (see [augur clades](https://docs.nextstrain.org/projects/augur/en/stable/usage/cli/clades.html)) My reasoning is: nextclade can immediately provide an appendable table containing several [qc metrics](https://docs.nextstrain.org/projects/nextclade/en/stable/user/algorithm/06-quality-control.html) including missing data, sites, private mutations, clusters, frameshipts, stop codons etc, which we can later filter by [`augur filter`](https://docs.nextstrain.org/projects/augur/en/stable/usage/cli/filter.html) if needed and is metadata-centered.
+Furthermore, a function for glycosylation site prediction is included.
 In my opnion, these metrics should be considered at least qualitatively during filtering and later analysus.
 Thus, adding clades at this stage would reduce an additional `augur clades` step but store clade and subclade information in the metadata.
 Open to debating this.

 2. Append HA clade assignment to all segment metadata.
 3. Append quality metrics by segment
 4. Filter by coverage, qc status and length staus using [`augur filter`](https://docs.nextstrain.org/projects/augur/en/stable/usage/cli/filter.html)

 ```shell
 "--query", "(coverage >= 0.9) & (`qc.overallStatus` == 'good')",  # Add qc_overallStatus == 'mediocre' if needed
 "--min-length", str(min_length),
 ```

-1. Align
+5. Align
-2. Build Raw Tree
+6. Build Raw Tree
-3. Refine branches
+7. Refine branches
-4. Annotate
+8. Annotate
-5. Infer ancestral sequences
+9. Infer ancestral sequences
-6. Translate sequences
+10. Translate sequences
-7. Export (auspice V2)
+11. Export (auspice V2)
-8. Upload and deploy the builds to [Nextstrain](https://nextstrain.org/groups/PekoszLab)
+12. Upload and deploy the builds to [Nextstrain](https://nextstrain.org/groups/PekoszLab)

 # How to upload an auspice build to the group (example):